San Diego Prescription Drug Defense Lawyer

 In either case, whether the DUID is a first offense or a third, the person’s license is likely to be suspended anywhere from six months to three years.

-If you have been charged with a prescription drug crime, it is important that you speak to a San Diego criminal defense attorney at JD Law.
+If you have been charged with a prescription drug crime, it is important that you speak to a San Diego criminal defense attorney at jD LAW, P.C.
 With his experience as a former narcotics investigator, James N. Dicks knows the system and will use that knowledge to defend you to the best of his ability.
 Call today at (760) 630-2000 for your best chance at a successful outcome when you have been charged with a prescription drug crime.